 Best Tips for Success

-• The cake can be made 24 hours before you plan to frost it.
+- The baby cake can be made 24 hours before you plan to frost it.
 Let cool completely on a wire rack, then store in an airtight container at room temperature.
 (It’s also fine to frost it the day before if you can carefully wrap it in plastic wrap and store in the fridge to keep it fresh.)

-• Use as a smash cake for a baby or to share with the whole family
+- Use as a smash cake for a baby or to share with the whole family.

-• Gluten-free: Use cup-for-cup gluten-free flour.
+- Gluten-free: Use cup-for-cup gluten-free flour.

-• Egg-free: Increase the baking soda to 1 teaspoon, omit the egg, and add 2 tablespoons milk.
+- Egg-free: Increase the baking soda to 1 teaspoon, omit the egg, and add 2 tablespoons milk.

-• The whole wheat pastry flour will create a slightly denser cake.
+- The whole wheat pastry flour will create a slightly denser cake.

-• The batter makes 24 mini cupcakes, using about 1 tablespoon batter in each and baking for 12-14 minutes.
+- The batter makes 24 mini cupcakes, using about 1 tablespoon batter in each and baking for 12-14 minutes.

 Related Recipes